tripleten-externships/qa-percruit/GETTING_STARTED.md

 > - Keep this file at the repository root so both test suites can read it
 > - Never share your `.env` file or commit it to version control

+Note for Windows users: You will also need to copy this .env file into your ui_tests folder-- On Windows, it must be in both places.

 #### **Step 5: Verify Your Setup**

 Test that everything is working correctly: